Kashiwanoha

 Kashiwanoha (柏の葉; "Oak Leaf") is an area of Kashiwa in the Chiba Prefecture of Japan, less than 25 minutes by Tsukuba Express, Tokyo's fastest private railway, from Akihabara (秋葉原), Tokyo.

-With the opening of University of Tokyo, Kashiwa Campus, the population of Kashiwanoha is growing, and the area is undergoing corresponding development, including the recent opening of a baseball stadium and football pitch in Kashiwanoha Park.
+With the opening of the University of Tokyo, Kashiwa Campus, the population of Kashiwanoha is growing, and the area is undergoing corresponding development, including the recent opening of a baseball stadium and football pitch in Kashiwanoha Park.

 Geography

 The area was developed as part of the Kashiwa Communications Center Land Readjustment Project.
-The area is home to many national and prefectural facilities, including Kashiwanoha Park and the University of Tokyo and Chiba University.
+The area is home to many national and prefectural facilities, including Kashiwanoha Park, the University of Tokyo and Chiba University.
 It is adjacent to Naka-Juyoji, Juyoji, Shin-Juyoji, Wakashiba and Shorenji in Kashiwa City and Komagidai in Nagareyama City.
 The area is also home to the Chiba Prefectural Kashiwanoha Park (Kashiwanoha Park Stadium and Sawayaka Chiba Kenmin Plaza), the Jyuyoji Elementary School, and the University of Tokyo's Kashiwanoha Elementary School.
 The area between Kashiwa-no-ha Campus Station and Kashiwa-no-ha Park is currently lined with double-flowered cherry trees, planted by the Yae-Zakura Tree Development Council, which is made up of citizens, Chiba Prefecture, Kashiwa City, local businesses and Chiba University.